Travel on Point(s)

 Obtaining Your Credit Report

-In addition to monitoring your credit score, which is the number we discussed above, it is also wise to monitor your credit report.
+In addition to monitoring your credit score, it is also wise to monitor your credit report.
+Both things play a role in how credit scores are calculated.
 Credit reports provide your credit history, such as opened and closed accounts.
 Federal law entitles everyone to a free credit report every 12 months directly from each of the three big credit bureaus (Experian, TransUnion, and Equifax) by using AnnualCreditReport.com.
 This means you can access your credit report three times a year for free, once from each bureau.
-Instead of looking at all three reports once every 12 months, it is recommended to spread this over 12 months and obtain and review your credit report every four months.
+Instead of looking at all three reports at once, it is wise to spread this over 12 months and obtain your credit report every four months or so.

 SIGN UP TO RECEIVE